-The sidetone delay is calculated from the envelope E() of the cross-correlation function xy().
-The first maximum of the envelope function occurs in correspondence with the direct sound produced by the artificial mouth; the second one occurs with a possible delayed sidetone signal.
-The difference between the two maxima corresponds to the sidetone delay.
-The envelope E() is calculated by the Hilbert transformation H {xy()} of the cross-correlation:
+e) The sidetone delay is calculated from the envelope E() of the cross-correlation function xy().The envelope E() is calculated by the Hilbert transformation H {xy()} of the cross-correlation:

 (2)

 (3)

+f) For handset/headset UE: The first maximum of the envelope function occurs in correspondence with the direct sound produced by the artificial mouth; the second one occurs with a possible delayed sidetone signal.
+The difference between the two maxima corresponds to the sidetone delay.
+For electrical interface UE: Since there is no direct sound produced by the artifical mouth and captured by the artifical ear, the maximum of the envelope function directly corresponds to the sidetone delay.

-It is assumed that the measured sidetone delay is less than T/2.
+NOTE: It is assumed that the measured sidetone delay is less than T/2.

 ------------------------- END OF CHANGE 20 -------------------------